sparkleo-io/flutter_blue_background/README.md

 # Flutter Blue Background
 <br>
 Flutter Blue Background allows you to implement Bluetooth Low Energy (BLE) functionality in the background for both Android and iOS platforms.
-This package is designed to facilitate BLE communication tasks, such as connecting to devices, reading from and writing to characteristics, all while your Flutter application is running in the background.
+This package is designed to facilitate BLE communication tasks, such as connecting to devices, reading from and writing to device, all while your Flutter application is running in the background.

 # Features
 <br>